irdutfie/irdutfie.github.io/content/index.md

 > I love a challenge and like working on
 > big complex problems that involve people
-> , technology and even politics.
+> ,technology and even politics.

 #### Experience